 This dish features pan-seared salmon in a delicious, creamy sauce with spinach and tomatoes flavored with lots of garlic and Italian spices.

-I'm a sucker for a simple, delicious salmon dinner as you've probably gather if you've perused through the site.
+I'm a sucker for a simple, delicious salmon dinner as you've probably gathered if you've perused through the site.
 Salmon is so nutritious with ample protein and healthy fats per serving.
-This Creamy Garlic Tuscan Salmon dish features pan seared salmon in a flavorful, creamy sauce with spinach and tomatoes.
+This Creamy Garlic Tuscan Salmon dish features pan-seared salmon in a flavorful, creamy sauce with spinach and tomatoes.

-Season the flesh side of your salmon with salt and black pepper and transfer to your preheated skillet, flesh side down.
+- Season the flesh side of your salmon with salt and black pepper and transfer to your preheated skillet, flesh side down.
 Cook for 4-5 minutes until a nice golden brown crust forms.
 Flip salmon over to skin side and cook for an additional 4-5 minutes until skin is golden and crispy.
-Remove salmon from skillet and transfer to paper towel lined plate while you make the sauce.
+Remove salmon from skillet and transfer to a paper towel-lined plate while you make the sauce.

 Store leftovers in an air tight container for up to 3 days.

 What to Serve with Creamy Garlic Tuscan Salmon

 Serve this dish with a side of pasta coated in lemon and olive oil such as angel hair or linguine.
 This salmon dish is also delicious served with couscous seasoned with fresh herbs.

 If you want to keep things a bit lighter, serve this dish with a side of steamed or sautéed seasonal vegetables flavored with garlic or with a fresh, green salad with a delicious vinaigrette.